 OK, here’s the coolest part: all the products you’ve seen or heard about so far – these are just the beginning.
 There are hundreds of companies working on smart home products as we speak – some of these will help you sleep better, work out harder and, well, generally improve every aspect of your life.
 We’ll talk more about the future below, but know that by buying into the SmartThings platform you’re not just getting the hundred-or-so products available today, but the hundreds or possibly thousands that are coming tomorrow, too.

-What products work with Samsung SmartThings?
+Which products work with Samsung SmartThings?

 Now that we covered the basics, let’s talk about all the cool smart home hardware you can pick up alongside your smart home hub.